puresky123/DE-NAF/README.md

 ## 3.Training and evaluation
 Experiments settings are stored in `./config` folder.

-For example, train DE-NAF with `chest_50` dataset:
+For example, train DE-NAF with `chest` dataset:

 ``` sh
 python train.py --config ./config/chest.txt